 But is the 20/20 Panel a survey site that actually delivers on all three of these fronts?

+To start off this review, I want to take you through the signup process.
 Located right on the home page was a button that said ‘Join Our Panel,’ which seemed like the obvious next step in learning about the site.
 The next page that we were taken to was a page that gave us two different options.

 Either we could click on the link to signup for local panel pages for live events for Nashville, Charlotte, or Miami…